actions/stale/README.md

 ## Required Permissions

 For the execution of the action, it must be able to read all issues and pull requests.
-In addition, the action must have the permission to write to issues and pull requests.
+In addition, the action must have the permission to write to issues and/or pull requests.
 This can be achieved with the following [configuration in the action](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#permissions) if the permissions are restricted:

 ```yml
 permissions: